-Туре The ingest engine to use.
+Type The ingest engine to use.
 Set this parameter to Video.

 IngestDateTime (Optional) The ingest engine produces output tracks that contain timestamped records.
 You can use this parameter to control the timestamp values, which is useful if you are ingesting video that was originally broadcast at an earlier time.
-Specify the time in epoch milliseconds or ISO 8601 UTC.
-StartOffset (Optional) The position in the video at which to start processing.
-For example, to ignore the first minute of a video file, set this parameter to
+Specify the time in epoch milliseconds or ISO example, to ignore the first minute of a video file, set this parameter to